hiboutik/hiboutikapi/README.md

 ```

 ## Manual installation
-Download the Curl class: [php-curl-class](https://github.com/php-curl-class/php-curl-class/tree/master/src/Curl).
-Include the autoloader in your code:
+Download this package and include the autoloader.
 ```php
 <?php